renemonroy/napp/README.md

 The clone option is not needed but it will use ssh instead of https to download, which is useful (as long as your keys are configured correctly) for private repositories.

+Napp will use the default template if you run `napp init my-new-project` without a source argument.

 The next thing to do is to move to the new folder created (`cd you-project`) and run it with `napp run` or `npm start`.
 This executes a **webpack-dev-server** with a default **dev** configuration but you can change it by adding the option *env* `--env prod` (prod is not recommended since can take a lot of time on compilings) or a configuration you created (more about this later).